-- 1. States must maintain relevant documentation to enable understanding of the facts and determinations in the matter and the reasons for those determinations.90 - 2.
-States must resolve all complaints filed against appraisers within one year (12 months) of the complaint filing date, except for special documented circumstances.91 - 3.
-States must ensure that the system for processing and investigating complaints and sanctioning appraisers is administered in an effective, consistent, equitable, and well-documented manner.
-92 - 4.
-States must track complaints of alleged appraiser misconduct or wrongdoing using a complaint log.
-93 - States must appropriately document enforcement files and include rationale.94 - 6.
-States must regulate, supervise and discipline their credentialed appraisers.
-95 - 7.
-Persons analyzing complaints for USPAP compliance must be knowledgeable about appraisal practice and USPAP, and States must be able to document how such persons are so qualified.96
+- 3. States must ensure that the system for processing and investigating complaints and sanctioning appraisers is administered in an effective, consistent, equitable, and well-documented manner. - 4.
+States must track complaints of alleged appraiser misconduct or wrongdoing using a complaint log. - 5.
+States must appropriately document enforcement files and include rationale. - 6.
+States must regulate, supervise and discipline their credentialed appraisers. - 7.
+Persons analyzing complaints for USPAP compliance must be knowledgeable about appraisal practice and USPAP, and States must be able to document how such persons are so qualified.